|

 PIPER:

-English occupational surname transferred to unisex forename use, itself from
+English occupational surname transferred to unisex forename use, derived from

 Middle English pipere, meaning "pipe-player."